potsrevennil/mlkem-c-aarch64/BUILDING.md

 ### nix setup

 We specify the development environment for mlkem-native using nix.
 If you want to help develop mlkem-native, please setup nix using the [nix installer script](https://nixos.org/download/), not your package manager.
+While we recommend using the latest Nix version provided by the Nix installer script, we currently support Nix versions >= 2.6.

 All the development and build dependencies are specified in [flake.nix](flake.nix).
 To execute a bash shell, run
 ```bash